Admissions Testing Information

 TEST SCORES WAIVER INFORMATION

 Candidates who currently hold an Oregon Basic, Standard, Initial, or Continuing Teaching License, or an Oregon Personnel Service License, or a master’s degree or higher (earned at a regionally accredited institution or the foreign equivalent) at the time of application are not required to submit official scores from one of the basic skills tests or the GRE test.

 APPLYING FOR SUMMER OR FALL 2015 PRIOR TO RECEIPT OF BASIC SKILLS TEST SCORES

-If you are applying to the School Counseling program, you may submit your application without test scores.
+If you are applying to the School Psychology program, you may submit your application without test scores.
 If possible include with your application the date you are scheduled to take one of the basic skills tests.
 Official test scores must be submitted as soon as they become available.
 Applicants who do not submit passing scores with their applications will be considered for conditional admission into the program.

 Helpful Testing Links